prowtest/prow-test-2/.github/ISSUE_TEMPLATE/moderator_application.md

 ---
 name: Community Moderator Request
 about: Request moderator priviledges on a Kubernetes property
-title: 'REQUEST: New moderator for <your-GH-handle>' of '<k8s property>'
+title: 'REQUEST: New moderator for <your-GH-handle> of <k8s property>'
 labels: 'area/community-management'
 assignees: ''